-After falling in love with the divine flan at Mercadito Cantina recently, I thought it'd be a good plan to combine a lifelong passion for eggnog with the decadent flan genre.
+After falling in love with the divine flan at a local taco place, I thought it’d be a good idea to combine a lifelong passion for eggnog with the decadent flan genre.

 You could, of course, pour the caramel sauce and the batter into individual ramekins, but I don’t have that many ramekins or that much ambition… so I’m going with one large flan that gets cut into wedges.
 Less pretty, but it’s faster to make and easier to transport.